hmuchalski/128a/syllabus-CHEM-129B/syllabus-lab-129B.md

 ### Risk assessment rubric

 - **Complete (2)**: Hazard and risk assessment is complete, accurate, and relevant to the experiment.
 Significant risks and hazards are identified and a safety recommendation is provided.
 Errors are insignificant or inconsequential
-- **Progressing (1)**: Hazard and risk assessment is provided but significant gaps remain, the safety information is inaccurate or not irrelevant to the experiment.
+- **Progressing (1)**: Hazard and risk assessment is provided but significant gaps remain, the safety information is inaccurate or irrelevant to the experiment but is increasing the risk of exposure to hazards.
 - **Incomplete (0)**: Safety information is not provided OR the information provided significantly increases the risk of exposure to hazards.

 ### Lab notebook rubric

 The notes will allow others to reproduce the work.
 The notes include observations and communicate what was done, how, when, and by whom.
+For more details read [Appendix A: On keeping records of lab activities](#appendix-a-on-keeping-records-of-lab-activities).

-- **Fully reproducible (3)**: The notes are complete and include all key information.
-A person unfamiliar with the experiment is highly likely to obtain similar results.
+- **Fully reproducible (3)**: The notes are complete and easy to navigate.
+The record is complete, i.e., a person unfamiliar with the experiment is highly likely to obtain similar results.
 Errors are insignificant or inconsequential.
-- **Somewhat reproducible (2)**: The notes include most of the experimental details needed to repeat the experiment.
-A person unfamiliar with the experiment is somewhat likely to obtain similar results.
+- **Somewhat reproducible (2)**: The notes are complete and moderately easy to navigate.
+The included information and experimental details contains gaps, i.e., only a person who is familiar with the experiment is likely to obtain similar results.
-- **Reproducibility compromised (1)**: The notes don't include necessary information needed to repeat the experiment.
+- **Reproducibility compromised (1)**: The notes don't include all the necessary information needed to repeat the experiment.
 Significant omissions and errors are present.
 Even a person familiar with the experiment is unlikely to obtain similar results.
 - **Not reproducible (0)**: The copy of lab notes was not submitted, the notes are incomplete or not helpful.
-A person unfamiliar with the experiment is very unlikely to obtain similar results.
+A person familiar with the experiment is unlikely to obtain similar results.

 ### Experimental results rubric